-The Master of Science degree program in Justice and Public Safety is designed to provide advanced preparation for persons who are interested in professional careers in the justice and public safety field or those who wish to pursue an advanced degree at the doctoral degree level.
+The Master of Science program in Justice and Public Safety is designed to provide advanced preparation for persons who are interested in professional careers in the justice and public safety field or those who wish to pursue doctoral study.

-The program of study consists of a common core of four courses and 10 hours of study to constitute an area of concentration, that is, Corrections-Juvenile Justice, Judicial Administration, Law Enforcement Administration, and Security Administration.
-The remaining hours may be taken within the Justice and Public Safety curricula or outside the department as prescribed by the student's choice of the following competency options.
+The program of study consists of a common core of four courses and 10 hours of study that constitute an area of concentration in Corrections-Juvenile Justice, Judicial Administration, Law Enforcement Administration, or Security Administration.
+The remaining hours may be taken within the Justice and Public Safety curricula or outside the department as prescribed by the student's choice of the competency options outlined below.